ratwolfzero/NIM/README.md

 ## Historical Context

-The Game of Nim has ancient roots, but its mathematical foundations were established in 1901 by Charles L. Bouton, who introduced the Nim-sum and a complete winning strategy.
+The game of Nim has ancient roots, but its mathematical foundations were laid in 1901 by Charles L. Bouton, who developed a complete mathematical theory of Nim based on binary addition modulo 2 — an operation equivalent to the bitwise XOR of heap sizes, now commonly called the Nim-sum.
 Nim became a cornerstone of combinatorial game theory and even inspired early computer implementations, such as the 1951 Nimrod computer.
 Today, it remains a classic example of strategic thinking and binary arithmetic.

 ![Nim](Nim_1.png)
 ![Nim](Nim_2.png)